mnms/docs/docs/get-started1.md

 !!!
 Note
-    This page guides how to start FlashBase automatically only for the case of **AWS EC2 Instance**.
+    This page guides how to start LightningDB automatically only for the case of **AWS EC2 Instance**.

 # 1. Access EC2 Instance

-Create EC2 Instance for FlashBase and  access with 'Public IP' or 'Public DNS'.
+Create EC2 Instance for LightningDB and  access with 'Public IP' or 'Public DNS'.

 '*.pem' file is also required to access EC2 Instance.